RobertStewart/log4mongo-java/README.txt

 ----------------------------
 1. Start a local MongoDB server running on the default port - this is required for the unit tests.
-The --smallfiles arg makes the unit tests run about twice as fast, since databases are created and dropped several times. mongod --smallfiles --dbpath ./mongodata
+The --smallfiles arg makes the unit tests run about twice as fast, since databases are created and dropped several times, though it generally should not be used in production. mongod --smallfiles --dbpath ./mongodata

 2. Build the JAR file using Maven2